Eddie del Mar

-Eduardo Sangalang Magat (13 October 1919 – 8 November 1986), better known by his stage name Eddie del Mar, was a Filipino actor, screenwriter, director, and movie producer, particularly noted for his portrayals of Philippine national figures such as Andres Bonifacio, José Rizal, and the fictional Crisostomo Ibarra.
+Eddie del Mar (born Eduardo Sangalang Magat; 13 October 1919 – 8 November 1986), was a Filipino actor, screenwriter, director, and movie producer, particularly noted for his portrayals of Philippine national figures such as Andres Bonifacio, José Rizal, and the fictional Crisostomo Ibarra.
 He also starred in films with social issue theme.

 Del Mar and wife Milagros Amansec Magat (December 12, 1929 – February 10, 2021) are buried at Loyola Memorial Park.